aws-samples/pgp-decryption-for-transfer-family/README.md

 - Leave all options as default, select "Next"
 - Select "Store"

-### Creating an S3 Bucket (POSSIBLY OPTIONAL)
-- NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.
-- If not, you will need to follow these steps to create a new S3 bucket
-- Navigate to the S3 console within the AWS console
-- Click "Create bucket"
-- Name your bucket (Example: pgp-decrypted-files)
-- Leave all options as default, unless you have specific requirements to do otherwise
-- Scroll down to the bottom and select "Create bucket"

-### CloudShell - Automated Creation of IAM Roles and Lambda Layer
+### CloudShell - Automated Creation of Lambda Layer
 - Open up CloudShell within your AWS account.
 - Run this command to clone this Git repository to access all the required files for this project: